-5 Shortcut Dinners for Busy Parents
+5 Easy Dinner Ideas for Busy Parents

 Here are some ideas that have worked out well for our family.

-5 Go-to Shortcut Dinners for Busy Weeknights
+5 Quick, Family Dinner Ideas for Busy Weeknights

 - Make Your Own Sandwich Night: I’ll put out a nice spread of deli cold cuts and cheeses, with a few bread options, lettuce, tomatoes, onions, pickles, condiments, etc… Sometimes the side meal will be french fries or sometimes just potato chips, popcorn or Pirate’s Booty.
 Baby carrots, celery, and cucumbers further fulfill the vegetable requirement.
 The kids prepare their own sandwiches and this approach to the meal offers a little freedom for them to choose what they want to eat.
 All in all this makes for a pretty happy crowd in our house.

 - Breakfast for Dinner: Breakfast food emits that homey feeling.
 It’s yummy comfort food at its most basic.
 Usually I’ll prepare eggs, turkey bacon and/or turkey sausage, toast, and hash browns (from a frozen 10 pack – my son adores these).
 Other times I’ve made pancakes from one of those ‘just add water’ mixes.
-On occasion my daughter adds a bit of creativity and uses pancake shape molds.
+On occasion, my daughter adds a bit of creativity and uses pancake shape molds.
 There are so many options, like breakfast burritos or frittatas, but 9 times out of 10, we’ll keep it simple.
 And, if you’re really looking to simplify breakfast for dinner, there’s always cereal!

 - Taco Bar: Think taco kits or packaged tortillas from the supermarket.
-Cheese, tomatoes, lettuce, spanish rice (packaged ready-made), refried beans (canned) each in their own small bowl.
+Cheese, tomatoes, lettuce, Spanish rice (packaged ready-made), refried beans (canned) each in their own small bowl.
 Usually the protein we use is grilled chicken – and usually this comes from the already cooked shortcuts that are sold in the meat department.
 I’ll admit that there a lot of dirty dishes that go along with this one, but the preparation is easy enough.
 Lay out all the goodies and go to town!
 Each of us fix our own taco, so my kids are put to work here as well.

 - Pasta Dishes: Here’s one that you can basically “throw” anything into.
 Choose a type of pasta, pick a protein, some chopped up veggies, mix it with a sauce and it’s ready to go.
-One day you might serve penne with chicken with peas, string beans, peppers in Italian dressing.
-The next could be spaghetti with shrimp, baby corn, broccoli, carrots in a teriyaki sauce.
+One day you might serve penne with chicken, peas, string beans, and peppers in Italian dressing.
+The next could be spaghetti with shrimp, baby corn, broccoli, and carrots in a teriyaki sauce.
 Similarly, this works with salads too.
 Instead of pasta, plop the ingredients onto a pile of lettuce or spinach.

 - Grilling: There are many of us who are unable to grill all year round due to climates.
 But for those you who can – do it!
 I’ll fess up that I was slightly fearful to grill on my own, as my husband was always the one who manned the grill, pun intended.
-Now that I’ve had practice – and how delicious the food comes out – I’m sold.
+Now that I’ve had practice – and know how delicious the food comes out – I’m sold.
 The choices of “what to grill” are pretty endless.
 We’ve recently discovered the world of kabobs, which make it fun for the kids too.
 We primarily do chicken, but of course, any other meat can be used as well.
 Place it on a skewer with varied vegetables and fruit and cook the whole thing on the grill.
 Serve with a side of rice and/or salad.